markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ### Interacting with ZCL clusters
-As mentioned in [Using chip-tool for Matter accessory testing](#using) paragraph, executing `chip-tool` with particular cluster name shall list all perations supported for this cluster:
+As mentioned in [Using chip-tool for Matter accessory testing](#using) paragraph, executing `chip-tool` with particular cluster name shall list all operations supported for this cluster:
 ```
 ./BUILD_PATH/chip-tool <cluster_name>
 ```